On 6 June 1944, more than 156,000 Allied troops landed on the shores of Normandy, in Nazi-occupied France.

 However, troops from several other countries were involved in the Battle of Normandy.

-That includes troops from Australia, Belgium, Czechoslovakia, Denmark, France, Greece, the Netherlands, New Zealand, Norway, and Poland.
+That includes personnel from Australia, Belgium, Czechoslovakia, Denmark, France, Greece, the Netherlands, New Zealand, Norway, and Poland.

 How many people died on D-Day?

 Because of the nature of the fighting, the location of the landings and the impossibility to keep accurate records given the circumstances, to this day it is still not known exactly how many people were killed on D-Day.

 Often, it is estimated that about 2,500 Allied Forces lost their lives on D-Day, but more recent research has shown the figure may be closer to 4,500.